National says Jacinda Ardern is adopting a 'see no evil, hear no evil' approach to Winston Peters

 • Barry Soper: Why Simon Bridges' call on Winston Peters and NZ First has just made his job even harder

-In fact, on RNZ she revealed that she "doesn't even have clarity over who took them [the photos]" or how they ended up on the blog.
+On RNZ she revealed she "doesn't even have clarity over who took them [the photos]" or how they ended up on the blog.

 "It is not something I hold information on.
 It is not conduct I've been engaged in."